 The city oozes charm in every sense of the word, from the perfectly-preserved wooden homes that dot the hillside to the peaceful parks and lively waterfront.
-For those lucky enough to visit, here are five of the best spots for photography in Stavanger.
+For those lucky enough to visit, here are five of the best things to do in Stavanger Norway—especially if you love a good photo-op.

-Easily one of the most colourful streets you’ll ever come across, Øvre Holmegate is comprised of a few blocks in the city centre lined with shops, restaurants and cafes painted with just about every hue in the rainbow.
+Easily one of the most colourful streets you’ll ever come across, Øvre Holmegate is comprised of a few blocks in the city centre lined with shops, restaurants and cafes painted with just about every hue in the rainbow, making this one of the top places to visit in Stavanger.

 Nicknamed “Stavanger’s Notting Hill,” the district is a fantastic spot to stroll through on a sunny afternoon, or at night when twinkling lights turn on overhead.